r-causal/tipr/README.md

 After fitting your model, you can determine the unmeasured confounder needed to tip your analysis.
-This unmeasured confounder is determined by two quantities, the association between the exposure and the unmeasured confounder (if the unmeasured confounder is continuous, this is indicated with `smd`, if binary, with `exposed_p` and `unexposed_p`), and the association between the unmeasured confounder and outcome `outcome_association`.
+This unmeasured confounder is determined by two quantities, the relationship between the exposure and the unmeasured confounder (if the unmeasured confounder is continuous, this is indicated with `smd`, if binary, with `exposed_p` and `unexposed_p`), and the relationship between the unmeasured confounder and outcome `outcome_effect`.
 Using this 📦, we can fix one of these and solve for the other.
 Alternatively, we can fix both and solve for `n`, that is, how many unmeasured confounders of this magnitude would tip the analysis.

 In this example, a model was fit and the exposure-outcome relationship